jidongxiao/networksecurity/labs/remotedns/README.md

 ### Verify the Results

 7. We can then verify the result from the victim DNS client.
-On the victim DNS client VM, run:
+On the victim DNS client VM, **wait for about 2 minutes and run**:

 ```console
 [05/29/22]seed@VM:~$ dig www.cnn.com